Introduction to Industrial electric Heaters

 object.
 The energy in these waves can then heat surrounding objects, fluids, and gases.
 Common examples of radiant heat include the heat we feel

 from the Sun and the heat used to cook objects in a traditional oven.

-Choose the right industrial heater for your application
+Choose the right heavy duty electric heater for your application

-A strip heater is a flat device mounted on a surface used
+A strip electric heater is a flat device mounted on a surface used

 to heat either that surface or the surrounding air.
 Finned strip heaters have fins that optimize heat transfer.